-How, why and when would you use your firearm as a blunt weapon?
+How, why, and when would you use your firearm as a blunt weapon?
 After all, it was not designed for that purpose.

 "Eli was in his office where he worked as an insurance agent.
 He heard shots being fired.
 He looked out his window at King George Street in downtown Jerusalem and saw three armed terrorists opening fire on pedestrians.
-He grabbed his handgun and flew down the flight of stairs.
-As he ran into the street he spotted two of the terrorists and opened fire.
+He grabbed his personal firearm and flew down the the flight of stairs.
+As he ran into the street he spotted two of the terrorists and opened fire on them.
 He killed one on the spot and began to pursue the second.
 When he was within a safe range he opened fire but his gun jammed.
-He ran up to the terrorist and, using the hand of his firearm, struck the terrorist in the neck, dropping him to the ground."
+He ran up to the terrorist and using his firearm, struck the terrorist in the neck, dropping him to the ground."

 The above is a true story.
 (I know the individual personally).
-It is very important to keep your gun clean and in a proper working order, but sometimes, it might jam.
+It is very important to keep your gun clean and in proper working order, but sometimes, it might jam.
 In such a case you need a backup plan.
 If you are close enough you can use your firearm as a very effective blunt weapon.

-There times when it might be appropriate to use your hand-gun as a blunt weapon, and there as times when it is a mistake.
+There are times when it might be appropriate to use your hand-gun as a blunt weapon, and there are times when it might be a mistake.

-If you are in the process of a gun disarm technique and he is resisting, i.e. he is still a real threat, as you remove his gun use it to strike him.
+If you are in the process of a gun disarm technique and the aggressor is resisting, i.e. he is still a real threat, as you remove his gun use it to strike him.
 This is not a separate move but rather flows directly from the disarming technique.
-This is the way Itay Gil operates.

-If you are a police officer, soldier or legally armed citizen and you have apprehended a suspect and have drawn your weapon.
-If he tries to disarm you, a struggle may ensue, as part of this struggle it might be advisable, depending on the circumstances, to use the gun as a blunt weapon.
+If you are a police officer, soldier or a legally armed citizen and you have apprehended a suspect and have drawn your weapon, if he tries to disarm you, a struggle may ensure, as part of this struggle it might be advisable, depending on the circumstances, to use the gun as a blunt weapon.